In these trying times, it’s nice to reflect on the things that bring us joy.

 He supports his wife in her daily endeavors, and she is equally supportive of his love for poetry.
 The ending of the film is quietly profound, as Paterson is gifted with a blank notebook.
 It may not be a riveting film, but Driver excels at capturing the heart and soul of the message.
 Art is everywhere around us, and it doesn’t have to be flashy.

 Jaime – While We’re Young

-Driver plays Jaime, one half of the free-spirited hipster couple that inspires middle-aged filmmaker Josh Srebnick (Ben Stiller) and his wife Cornelia (Naomi Watts) to ditch their own friend group to hang with the cool kids.
+Driver plays Jaime, one half of the free-spirited hipster couple who inspires middle-aged filmmaker Josh Srebnick (Ben Stiller) and his wife Cornelia (Naomi Watts) to ditch their friend group to hang with the cool kids.